LogtalkDotOrg/logtalk.org/_posts/2020-03-24-a-dependable-term-expansion-mechanism.md

 By default, at startup, the `hook` flag is not defined.
 This means that, by default, no source file is expanded independently of any loaded hook objects.

-Notice that only a single hook object can be set at any given time to expand a source file?
+Did you notice that only a single hook object can be set at any given time to expand a source file?
 What if we want to apply multiple expansions to a source file?
 In this case, you need to explicitly define how multiple hook objects are combined to define an *expansion workflow*.
 Different expansion workflow semantics are possible and required depending on the problem.
 For